dimitarpg13/aiconcepts/literature/HyperdimensionalComputing/Note_on_HyperDimensionalComputing.md

 * Robustness

    _Robustness_ as a tolerance to individual component failures.
 The robustness comes from redundant representation, in which many patterns are considered equivalent and mean the same thing.
 A property of hyper-dimensional representation is that the number of places at which equivalent patterns may differ can be come quite large.
 As a result , the _proportion_ of allowable "errors", that is - the number of _redundant_ representations, increases with dimensionality.
+Ways to achieve redundancy and rubstness are listed and discussed below.

    - Replication

-     _Replication_ is a simple way to achieve redundancy hence robustness.
+     _Replication_ is a simple way to achieve redundancy and robustness.

 ## The Hyper-dimensional computer